humanlyhuman/torzu/README.md

 Turns out: running an open source project takes a lot more time than I have.
 And then stupid and unnecessary issues like Windows Defender flagging the emulator as malware ruin the rest.
 I am grateful for all your bug reports, help and support, but all that has distracted me from taking the project into the direction I would've liked.

-Today I've accidentally locked myself out of the Tor site out pure stupidity and one of the things I didn't make a backup of for whatever reason was the key required to get the same Tor site set back up.
+Today I've accidentally locked myself out of the Tor site out of pure stupidity and one of the things I didn't make a backup of for was the key required to get the same Tor site set back up.

-For this reason, I have decided to limit public development.
+For these reasons, I have decided to limit public development.
 It is not all over though.
 My plan is to:
  - continue the blog
  - move the blog into a seperate repository
  - keep this repository updated just enough so it stays compilable on Linux and Windows
  - keep the externals updated
  - push some bigger updates from my private upstream whenever I feel like (no promises)
- - set up a new Tor site (I'll keep you updated here and via the blog!)
  - NOT publish releases.
 If someone feels like publishing builds they should feel free to do that
  - NOT offer support in any way